radman/notification_system/README.md

     NewCommentNotification.create! :recipient => some_user, :date => Time.now, :event => random_event_instance

-### Recurrent Notifications ###
+### Recurrences ###

-A notification is considered recurrent iff. its `interval` is greater than zero.
-If you specify a non-zero interval, the notification will create a copy of itself everytime it is sent (except that `date` will be set to `date + interval`).
-This will happen regardless of whether the recipient is subscribed to the notification or not.
-The interval is specified in seconds.

-    notification.interval = 1.week

-If you want the recurrence to end at a particular time, specify an end_date.
+Recurrences must have a positive non-zero interval (specified in seconds).
+A recurrence can be associated to a notification as follows:

-    notification.end_date = Time.now + 2.years
+    notification.recurrence = Recurrence.create! :interval => 1.week, :end_date => Time.now + 1.year

-To find out whether a particular notification is recurrent:
+A notification is defined as recurrent if it is associated to a recurrence.
+To find out whether a notification is recurrent call

-    do_stuff if notification.recurrent?
+    notification.recurrent?

+If an `end_date` is not specified the notification will recur forever.

 ### Notification Groups and Titles ###